lisad/phaser/README.md

 The construction of a Phase instance means that you can put a bunch of data transformation or data testing steps in a series, and the Phase does routine work for you in a robust way:
 * it will load your data from a source file or a previous phase
-* it will canonicalize field names to lowercase and strip dangerous characters (LMDTODO)
+* it will canonicalize field names to lowercase and strip dangerous characters
-* it will run all your steps row-by-row or across the whole dataset
+* it will run your steps row-by-row or across the whole dataset, in order
 * it will save your results to a different file, usable as a checkpoint
-* it will report errors or warnings as summaries (LMDTODO)
+* it will report errors or warnings as summaries

 In addition, this library organizes a variety of kinds of steps :
-* Pre-baked steps to check uniqueness values and do common transforms (LMDTODO)
+* Pre-baked steps to check uniqueness values and do common transforms
-* Step wrappers to control errors and warnings (LMDTODO)
+* Step wrappers to control errors, dropping rows, and warnings
 * Steps that operate on rows represented as Python dicts
 * Steps that operate on pandas DataFrames (LMDTODO)